arianneorpilla/jidoujisho/README.md

 # 📚 Uninterrupted language immersion at your fingertips

-**jidoujisho** is an Android video player, reader assistant and card creation toolkit with features specifically helpful for language learners.
+**jidoujisho** is an Android video player, reader assistant, OCR image viewer and card creation toolkit with features specifically helpful for language learners.

 - [x] Text selection of subtitles allows for **quick dictionary lookups within the application**
 - [x] **Export cards to AnkiDroid**, complete with a snapshot and audio of the current context